How to Deal with Dissociation

-As can easily be imagined, substances can also contribute to feelings of being disconnected from the self.
-In fact, some substances are sought out for exactly this purpose.
+As can easily be imagined, substances can also contribute to feeling disconnected from the self.
+Some substances are sought out for exactly this purpose.

-The downside of seeking this out-of-body thrill is that a person under the influence is not always able to effectively control the outcome of events.
-In worst-case scenarios, a person is not able to return to prior levels of reality once the substances have worn off.
+The downside of seeking this out-of-body thrill is that a person under the influence cannot always control the outcome of events effectively.
+In worst-case scenarios, a person cannot return to prior levels of reality once the substances have worn off.

 Bringing Yourself Back from Dissociation

 It is one task to recognize that you struggle with dissociation.
 It is another task to learn how to manage – or even reduce – the episodes.
 As dissociation involves a disconnect from reality, coping techniques which lend themselves to reconnecting with our immediate environment tend to be the most helpful.

 The practice of mindfulness has caught on as a trending therapeutic approach to a multitude of disorders.
 When it comes to dissociative disorders, it can be extremely useful for both relieving anxiety and returning to reality.
 Mindfulness involves accepting the moment as it exists without putting pressure on yourself to change it.

 During periods of dissociation, it can be used to process the information as it comes in without worrying about it happening.
 This decrease in anxiety over the dissociative episode can help you to get back out of it more quickly.

 A branch-off of the mindfulness technique is that of sensory stimulation.
 When it comes to reminding us that we genuinely exist on this planet, there is little more useful than relying on our five basic senses.
 Try keeping a sensory kit near you for times of unexpected dissociation.